divyank68/cmpe202-codeninja/Jay Desai's Project Journal (Courage).md

    that we will get more materials in Greenfoot engine.
 So, we wanted to finalize our engine to Greenfoot.
 At first, we were not much confident about the change but I gave courage to accept the change and at last we were able to adept to the new technology.

+Week-3:

+* In earlier weeks, we were able to decide the gaming platform and were able to develop sample codes that can be reusable in future.
+In this week, we had a bigger challenge of choosing either - to go for our main character design or to learn about Design Patterns.
+As, Design Patterns are integral part of this project, I made my team focus on learning Design patterns.
+At the end of the week we were able to develop sample codes in Design patterns.